Perform a pre-send spam test

 If the test continues to be unavailable after sending to a new spam seed list, and your ESP is showing that the email was successfully delivered (and not bounced) to all email addresses, the Support team will be happy to help.
 If your ESP is showing your email was delivered to all addresses, please provide the Support Team with the logs or a screenshot of the information and they can investigate this further with you.

 My ESP doesn't allow me to send a test email to that many email addresses

 We understand that some email service providers limit the number of addresses you can send a test email to.
 If this is the case you can send the email in batches—as long as they are all sent within an hour, we should return a complete test.

 My email has been marked as spam, how do I fix my email?

 Spam testing is tricky because they won't tell you exactly why your email failed—mainly because that would allow spammers to get around their algorithms!

 It's also important to note that each recipient of your email has their own rules/filters set up and how each inbox treats the same email is unique to the recipient since it learns from their behavior in their own inbox.

-You can often find further information by taking a look at the full email headers.
-Email headers are usually hidden from view however they contain a lot of interesting information about how your email has been handled, where it's been routed and other key metadata.
-You can view the headers by clicking the link within each placement test.
+You (or your IT team) can often find further information by taking a look at the full email headers.
+Email headers are usually hidden from view however they contain a lot of interesting information about how your email has been handled, where it's been routed, and other key metadata.
+You can view the headers by clicking the Troubleshooting?
+View the full email headers link within each placement test.

 Try it for yourself!